d-t/foodgraph/README.md

 # foodgraph
+This project analyzes the [food recipes' dataset provided by Kaggle](https://www.kaggle.com/c/whats-cooking).

 ## gephi
 Process the database of recipes in order to visualize the connections between ingredients with [Gephi](http://gephi.org/).

 ## sigma
-Process the database of recipes in order to visualize the connections between ingredients with [sigma.js](http://sigmajs.org/).
+Interactive Web application showing connections between ingredients.